paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-081-high-performance-computing.md

 (2) In addition to the duties outlined in paragraph (1), the advisory committee shall conduct periodic evaluations of the funding, management, coordination, implementation, and activities of the Program.
 The advisory committee shall report not less frequently than once every 3 fiscal years to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate on its findings and recommendations.

-(3) Section 14 of the Federal Advisory Committee Act shall not apply to the advisory committee established under this subsection.
+(3) [Section 1013 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim) shall not apply to the advisory committee established under this subsection.

 **(c) Office of Management and Budget**